nsheely/Die-Comparison/README.md

   -f (-faces) #faces -- change the number of faces on the die, without -die will default sides to 1 - #faces

   -d (-die) {number on each side} -- type in, space seperated, numbers for each die on the die you want to sample against

+### Bugs & To Do:

+  Need to update documentation

+  Currently generating up to N numbers that sum to.
+  Could reduce to generating only up to #faces numbers that sum to N.

+  If you declare the number of faces after the faces of the die, it will removed the users declared face numbers and set the default